reneczka/ai-interview-chatbot/README.md

 # AI Interview Chatbot

-This Python project is an AI-powered chatbot that conducts interviews using job data extracted from the Python Job Scraper.
+This Python project is an AI-powered chatbot that conducts interviews using job data extracted from the Python Job Scraper app (my another project).
 It leverages FastAPI for backend services and Streamlit for the frontend interface.
 The chatbot asks relevant technical questions, evaluates responses, and provides feedback to simulate a real job interview experience.

+[Live demo](https://ai-interview-chatbot-frontend-latest.onrender.com) (note: please wait up to 1 minute for the cold start)

 ## Table of Contents